acertio/ex_biscuit_xstate/README.md

         invoke: {
           id: "doOpening",
           src: (ctx, event) => Open(event.data),
-      //if the function open() valid the verification the state machine will pass to success state, else it will pass to error state
+      //if valid the verification the state machine will pass to success state, else it will pass to error state
       onDone: {
             target: "success",
             actions: assign({ msg: (ctx, event) => event.data })
           },